ARM-software/psa-api/design/rfc-01-fwu-suit/rfc-01.rst

 3. Determining which firmware images require update, and fetching the required payloads.
 4. Verifying the payloads that will be installed.

-This fits naturally as part of ``psa_fwu_finish()``, called when the envelope component has been fully transferred.
+This could fit naturally as part of ``psa_fwu_finish()``, called when the envelope component has been fully transferred.
 Alternatively, to distinguish a call to the API that might trigger complex processing, including requests for more images, it might be beneficial to define a new API for this step.

-Later SUIT processing that occurs within an Installer or Bootloader component, would only happen following a reboot, after the Update client has called ``psa_fwu_install()``.
+Processing the suit-install command sequence would occur after the Update client has called ``psa_fwu_install()``.
+This might occur within an Installer or Bootloader component, following a reboot, or immediately as part of the call to ``psa_fwu_install()``.

 Transferring payloads
 ^^^^^^^^^^^^^^^^^^^^^

+The API requires functions to report information to the Update client to enable a payload to be identified and obtained, and then transferred to the Update service.

 The existing functions for transferring firmware images can be used for each additional payload that is requested during SUIT manifest processing.
+Additional API is needed to return payload identification (e.g. URI), and a firmware component id to use for the transfer.

 Some consideration is needed for allocating component identifiers for the additional payloads.
-As a location, or identifier, for firmware image being requested is provided by the Update service, the component identifier used for this transfer could be allocated by the Update service, without need for agreement with any external identifier.
+As a location, or identifier, for firmware image being requested is provided by the Update service, the component identifier used for this transfer does have to be pre-allocated by the firmware developer - as is required for current firmware components, or top-level envelope components.

 Initiating installation
 ^^^^^^^^^^^^^^^^^^^^^^^